Visiting the G-Cans

 A guided tour departs every hour between 10 am - 4 pm seven days a week.
 Reservations are necessary as only 50 people are admitted for each tour.
 Explanations are offered only in Japanese.
-For safety reasons, the facility mentions on its website that it is "advised" to have a Japanese speaking person in your group, but this is no longer a requirement since spring 2025.
+The facility website used to explicitly say that a Japanese-speaking person in the group is necessary in order to participate.
+However since spring 2025, they have changed the wording to "recommended" and they are allowing for more leniency.

 While the staff does not speak much English, they will show signs with pictures when they explain about the rules of the visit, and the facility also has plans to implement an AI powered translation system called "VoiceON" to assist with the communication.